2/19/2025

 Carlos Smith

 Yes, absolutely.
 Good morning, Ben.
 Interestingly, our Hispanic banners have been doing very, very well in Q1.
 We experienced a similar situation back in 2017.
 It seems that this particular event is a little different, I would say.
 Obviously, we're not involved in policy, but it seems to be a little bit more targeted rather than broader.
-But overall, from our perspective, our banners are doing very well in the quarter with improved customer counts versus previous quarter.
-Perfect.
-That's good
+But overall, from our perspective, Our banners are doing very well in the quarter with improved customer counts versus previous quarter.
+Okay, perfect.

 speaker